jstritch/easy-git-annex/README.md

 Command option names containing hyphens must be enclosed in single or double quotation marks to be valid JavaScript identifiers.

-Several kinds of option values may be used by the application.
+Several types of option values are used.
 Arrays of the appropriate type are used for options accepting more than one value and options which may be repeated.

 #### Scalar